Nitrile vs. Latex vs. Neoprene: How to Choose the Right Cleanroom Glove

 Latex: best feel, check for allergies

 Latex remains the benchmark for tactile sensitivity, natural stretch, and fine‑motor dexterity.
 It can be ideal for assembly, inspection, and specialty aseptic tasks.
-If latex allergies are a concern—or if you support a mixed workforce—switch to nitrile immediately, as many nitrile cleanroom lines now offer comparable dexterity.
+If latex allergies are a concern—or if you support a mixed workforce—switch to nitrile immediately.

 Sterile option: Hourglass HandPRO P3 4511 (Sterile, ISO 5)